-The new norm of physical distancing and satying home can be difficult to adjust to, but is essential to slow the spread of the coronavirus in our communities.
+The new norm of physical distancing and staying home can be difficult to adjust to, but is essential to slow the spread of coronavirus in our communities.

 It can be especially challenging if the whole family is out of routine, with parents not going to work or working from home, children not going to school or day care and not able to take part in their normal daily activities.
 It can be difficult for children to understand why they can no longer go for sleepovers, visit grandparents over the holidays or even play with their friends in the park.

 It's important for children to be able to maintain social connections during this time, particularly if they are no longer going to school or childcare.
 Allowing time during the day for telephone or video calls, with supervision appropriate to their age, to check in with friends, grandparents and other family will help them to maintain these important social connections.

 Children need some structure and variety in their day.
 Be mindful of the amount of time children spend watching TV or being on a computer or other device.
 While it may be harder to limit the amount of time children and young people spend using screens, try to make sure that the content they are accessing is of a high quality, educational and something that you and your child can engage in together.
 For more information, see our Children and screen time factsheet.

 As much as possible, try to organise the day so that children do the same kinds of things they would be doing if they were at school or childcare, except being able to go out.
 Try to mix up activities, so that there are times for physical activity, active play, art and craft, reading and quiet times throughout the day.

 If you have a backyard, get children outside in the backyard for some of the day.
 If you’re in an apartment, take children out for short walks or supervise them playing by a door or window where they can see the outside world.
 In homes with more than one level, make sure that window locks are used and access to balconies is restricted to prevent children falling from buildings.
 Kids Health, our Child Health Promotion Unit has more information about falls from buildings and keeping children safe around windows and balconies.